-On this Harvey Milk Day 2022 as we find our rights, our very live still being attached by the GOP/Right Wing.
+On this Harvey Milk Day 2023 as we find our rights, our very lives still being attacked by the GOP/”Christian” Right Wing.
 NOW more than ever we need to remember these words.

 “My name is Harvey Milk, and I’m here to recruit you.
 I’ve been saying this one for years.
 It’s a political joke.
 I can’t help it.
 I’ve got to tell it.
 I’ve never been able to talk to this many political people before, so if I tell you nothing else, you may be able to go home laughing a bit.

 This ocean liner was going across the ocean, and it sank.
 And there was one little piece of wood floating.
 And three people swam to it.
 And they realized only one person could hold onto it.
 So they had a little debate about which was the person.

 It so happened that the three people were the Pope, the President and Mayor Daley.
 The Pope said he was the titular head of one of the greatest religions of the world, and he was spiritual adviser to many, many millions.
 And he went on and pontificated.
 And they thought it was a good argument.